PlsGelpME/RPI_implemented_Helmet_Detection/README.md

 Aim
-  To develop an intelligent helmet detection system that identifies two-wheeler riders without helmets and reports violations to a connected system using IoT-based communication.
+  \nTo develop an intelligent helmet detection system that identifies two-wheeler riders without helmets and reports violations to a connected system using IoT-based communication.

 Objective